 - Always cool your cupcakes or layer cake on a wire rack before frosting.

-When in doubt keep mixing – getting a fluffy frosting takes time, so if your frosting looks too hard to spread then keep beating it.
-Be sure to scrape down the sides of the bowl often so that the frosting can mix evenly together.
+When in doubt, keep mixing - getting a fluffy frosting takes time, so if your frosting looks too hard to spread, then keep beating it.
+Be sure to scrape down the sides of the bowl often so the frosting mixes evenly.

 📖 Recipe